Fordham–St. John's rivalry

 The Fordham–St. John's rivalry is an inter-conference rivalry between the Fordham Rams and the St. John's Red Storm who are both located in New York City: Fordham playing in The Bronx and St. John's playing in Queens.
 Conference-wise, the Rams play in the Atlantic 10 Conference (Patriot League for football), while the Red Storm play in the Big East Conference.

-The rivalry is most prevalent in men's basketball, where the sides have met 88 times over the last century.
-The Red Storm have been dominant over that time, boasting a 69-19 record over the Rams.
-Included, a 23 game winning streak which lasted from 1972 through 1991, although Fordham has managed a few upsets since.
-St. John's also dominates Fordham in women's basketball, boasting a 19-5 record overall although Fordham has split the last 6 contests.
+The rivalry is most prevalent in men's basketball, where the sides have met 91 times over the last century.
+The Red Storm have been dominant over that time, boasting a 72–19 record over the Rams.
+Included, a 23-game winning streak which lasted from 1972 through 1991, although Fordham has managed a few upsets since.
+St. John's also dominates Fordham in women's basketball, boasting a 19–5 record overall although Fordham has split the last 6 contests.
 In other sports, the two teams generally meet less frequently, but there's still a buzz amongst students for such showdowns.
-Fordham had an advantage over St. John's in football, winning nearly two-thirds (9-6 record) of the head-to-head matches although the bulk of those affairs came with little pageantry as most came when the two schools were fielding D-III teams.
-The teams haven't played since 1988 and the series will remain dormant since St. John's disbanded its football team in 2002, thus allowing St. John’s to spend more resources on basketball while Fordham continues to support a D-1 football program.
-Fordham’s football rivalry is now with its Jesuit sister schools Georgetown and College of the Holy Cross, all three playing in the Patriot League.
-The Bleacher Report states the major rival to St. John’s in the Big East is Seton Hall.
+Fordham had an advantage over St. John's in football, winning nearly two-thirds (9–6 record) of the head-to-head matches although the bulk of those affairs came with little pageantry as most came when the two schools were fielding D-III teams.
+The teams haven't played since 1988 and the series will remain dormant since St. John's disbanded its football team in 2002, thus allowing St. John's to spend more resources on basketball while Fordham continues to support a D-1 football program.
+Fordham's football rivalry is now with its Jesuit sister schools Georgetown and College of the Holy Cross, all three playing in the Patriot League.
+The Bleacher Report states the major rival to St. John's in the Big East is Seton Hall.
+Georgetown is also a rival.

 To a certain extent a contention between the schools goes beyond sports.
 As the two largest Catholic universities in the region, containing the two largest green campuses in New York City, the institutions can be considered similar in look.